 5. View email status

-At the top of the new window which you're working on, click on the second tab Analyze email.
+At the top of the new window that you're working on, click on the second tab Analyze emailor.
 Click the arrow to choose which invitation you want to view the details for.
-You'll be able to see the details of the all the messages that you've sent but also if the messages have been received, opened, and whether or the respondent had clicked on the links.
+You'll be able to see the details of all the messages that you've sent but also if the messages have been received, opened, and whether or not the respondent had clicked on the links.

 - Email templates feature allows you to send emails to your respondents based on their selected answers or a quiz/survey score.
 This is a great way to keep your respondents engaged!
 Email templates are so useful because each email can be customized according to each respondent's answers or score using editor variables.

 - PDF Scheduler: The reports sent out by the scheduler are aggregate reports with all data totaled, as opposed to personalized reports with just one set of information.
 You can use PDF scheduler if you want to send a PDF report to specified contacts on a regular basis, send team members a weekly report, etc.

 - Email notifications: When you want to receive a notification every time the survey was completed, you can turn on Email notifications.
 Enter your email address and the email addresses of colleagues who need to receive the emails as well.